Discontinuous motions of limit sets: Pointwise convergence for points other than tips of crowns

+Under Assumption \ref{iel}, our argument is similar to that in \S 5.3.3 of \cite{mahan-series2}.
 Due to the IEL condition, $r_\zeta$ has infinite length for both $d_\Sigma$ and $d_{\Sigma'}$.
-Hence the ray $r_\zeta$ goes in and out of components of $\tilde \Sigma$ (as also those of $\tilde \Sigma'$) infinitely many times.
-Therefore, we have the following.
-(See \S 5.4.4 in \cite{mahan-series2}.)
+Hence the ray $r_\zeta$ goes in and out of components of $\widetilde \Sigma$ (as also those of $\widetilde \Sigma'$) infinitely many times.
+Since there is a positive constant bounding from below the distance between any two disjoint components of $\widetilde \Sigma$ or $\widetilde \Sigma'$, we have the following.
+(See \S 5.5.4 in \cite{mahan-series2}.)